Ecotrust/marineplanner-core/README.md

 9. At this point, you should be completely setup!

+10. You probably want to create a superuser once you're in your VM, so that you have access to both the Django and Wagtail backend

 ##### Using Vagrant
 * Access your VM by running `vagrant ssh`.
 This will automatically log you into your virtual machine with your virtual environment activated at the project root level.